How to Conduct a Similarity Search in KDB.AI

-This section provides details of how to execute similarity searches.
+This page provides details of how to execute similarity searches.
 For more advanced search filters, see Customize Filters.

 Similarity searches in KDB.AI are based on Approximate Nearest Neighbor (ANN) algorithms.